Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/dictionaries.md

 ## Next Steps

 In the next chapter, we'll explore working with numbers in C#, including different numeric types, arithmetic operations, and mathematical functions.

-Before moving on, make sure you're comfortable with:
-- Creating and initializing dictionaries
-- Adding, removing, and modifying key-value pairs
-- Accessing values using keys
-- Checking if keys exist in a dictionary
-- Iterating through dictionary keys, values, and key-value pairs
-- Understanding when to use dictionaries versus other collection types